This page details setup requirements for:

 Unless otherwise indicated, all PICSciE workshops (in-person or virtual) require advance registration at www.princeton.edu/training.
 You must have an active Princeton NetID to register, and you must be enabled for Duo two-factor authentication.

 Registration slots for virtual workshops are typically quite limited, so we ask that you not take up a slot unless you've read the course description to ensure it's an appropriate fit and you can commit to attending the entire workshop and (for hands-on workshops) participating actively.

-All PICSciE virtual workshops are conducted over Zoom.
-Registrants receive a Zoom link via email 1-3 days prior to the workshop, along with additional instructions.
+For PICSciE virtual workshops that are conducted over Zoom, registrants receive a Zoom link via email 1-3 days prior to the workshop, along with additional instructions.
 You must be logged into Zoom using your Princeton credentials in order to join a workshop.
 More information on enabling a Princeton Zoom account (and on installing and using Zoom) can be found on University informational pages here and here.
 While it is possible to join Zoom meetings by phone, participants in our hands-on workshops should plan to join using a laptop or desktop.

 Some of PICSciE's hands-on workshops use the Adroit training cluster (any workshops conducted on Adroit will clearly state so in the workshop description).
 If you do not already have an account on Adroit, you should request one at least two days before the start of a workshop.